Gunnar Bjurner

 Knut Gunnar Bjurner (10 January 1882 – 28 January 1964) was a senior Swedish Navy officer.
-Bjurner commanded three different coastal defence ships, headed Karlskrona Shipyard (1931–1936) and commanded the Winter Squadron (1933–1934) as well as the South Coast Naval District (1936–1938).
+Bjurner commanded three different coastal defence ships, headed Karlskrona Naval Yard (1931–1936) and commanded the Winter Squadron (1933–1934) as well as the South Coast Naval District (1936–1938).
 Bjurner is mostly known for his work within the Royal Swedish Naval Materiel Administration, which he headed from 1938 to 1943.

 Early life

 Bjurner was born on 10 January 1882 in Hedvig Eleonora Parish, Stockholm, Sweden, the son of Gustav Adolf Carlsson and his wife Ellen Hallström.
 Bjurner enrolled as a cadet at Royal Swedish Naval Academy in 1895 and was appointed at the age of 19 years to second lieutenant (underlöjtnant) in the navy in 1901.

 Career

 Bjurner was promoted to sub-lieutenant in 1903.
 Richly gifted, especially in the mathematical field, he received the highest grades from the Royal Swedish Naval Staff College (1906–1908) and the Artillery and Engineering College's higher course (1908–1910).
 Bjurner was promoted to lieutenant in 1910.
 After varying positions, specialized in the field of artillery, he received commands positions within the naval artillery, among other things as an artillery officer on the coastal defence ship HSwMS Dristigheten, on which he in 1913 through a very skilled fire control conquered for the ship the much coveted King's Cup (Kungapokalen).
 He was promoted to lieutenant commander and appointed head of the Artillery Department in Karlskrona in 1919.
 Bjurner was then promoted to commander and appointed head of the Royal Swedish Naval Materiel Administration's Artillery Department in 1923.